-Any vehicle not manufactured with European Whole Vehicle Type Approval will be required to undergo Single Vehicle Approval (SVA) testing and evidence of that testing and the vehicle having obtained SVA produced to the licensing office.
-The application must be made on the correct application form and all supporting documents completed in full.
+- Any vehicle not manufactured with European Whole Vehicle Type Approval will be required to undergo Single Vehicle Approval (SVA) testing and evidence of that testing and the vehicle having obtained SVA produced to the licensing office.
+The application must be made on the correct application form and all supporting documents completed in full. - Stretch limousines can be licensed by the authority but will not be licensed for any more than 8 passengers, if the seating is of such a kind that a determination of seating is not clear, a licensing officer will inspect the vehicle to discover the precise number of seats available.
+If no clear determination can be obtained, the application will be viewed on its own merits and may be refused.

-6.2 Grant and Renewal of Licences
+7.2 Grant and Renewal of Licences